What is Measles?

 What are the symptoms of measles?

-• Measles begins with a fever, aches and pains, runny nose, a severe cough (often bronchitis, an infection of the airways) and very red eyes.
+• Measles begins with a fever, aches and pains, a runny nose, a severe cough (often bronchitis — an infection of the airways) and very red eyes.
 You may think it is a cold.
-Symptoms can appear in people who are not immune 7-21 days after being exposed to the virus.
+Symptoms can appear seven to 21 days after being exposed to the virus.

 close up of an adult with very red eyes